 After the consent form is signed and returned, the school team will complete the evaluation within 30 school days.
 During the evaluation the school will:

 When the evaluation is done, the school will share the report with you and invite you to attend an eligibility meeting with the school team.
-Curious about what happens at this meeting?
-Visit our Exceptional Lives IEP Guide for more information on what to do next.
+Curious about what happens at this meeting, and beyond?
+Learn more about the special education evaluation process.

 The Exceptional Lives team is available to answer any questions you may have along the way.
 Give us a call at 1-844-628-4866 or send us an email at email@example.com.